vfiftyfive/StatefulSets-devops-playground/main.md

 NAME                  COMPLETIONS   DURATION   AGE add-data-to-mongodb   1/1           26s        2m37s
 ```
-The job status will initially be displayed as `Running` and will change to `Completed` once the data has been ingested.
+The `Pod` status will initially be displayed as `Running` and will change to `Completed` once the data has been ingested.

 6. `Task 18`: Check the data is present in the database.
 ```